3meters/proxibase/test/readme.txt

 The easiest way to run the tests is to make sure you have a configtest.js file in your $PROX directory.
 It should be just like config.js except for the port and database settings.
-The tests now automatically ensure they start using a clean generated database, and will start the test server automatically
+The tests now automatically ensure they start using a clean generated database, and will start the test server automatically.

+Important: it will not start mongod for you, you must do that yourself.

 Run the tests automatically
 ===========================

     cd $PROX/test
-    node testprox
+    node run

 The test server's output will be written to $PROX/test/testServer.log